 - Identification of threats to our independence and putting into place safeguards to mitigate those threats.
 For example, we evaluate the independence threat of any non-audit services provided to the municipality - Confirming the independence of our engagement team members

-No matters to communicate - We have identified no information regarding our independence that in our judgment should be brought to your attention.
+We have identified no information regarding our independence that in our judgment should be brought to your attention.